junxit/us-congress-bills-110/metadata.md

 - 2007-12-11 — Mr. Clay moved to suspend the rules and pass the bill.
 - 2007-12-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H15244-15245)
 - 2007-12-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H15244-15245)
+- 2007-12-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-12-19 — Cleared for White House.
+- 2007-12-19 — Passed Senate without amendment by Unanimous Consent.
+- 2007-12-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2007-12-19 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S16055)
+- 2007-12-19 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S16055)
+- 2007-12-20 — Message on Senate action sent to the House.
+- 2007-12-20 — Presented to President.
+- 2007-12-20 — Presented to President.
+- 2007-12-26 — Became Public Law No: 110-167.
+- 2007-12-26 — Became Public Law No: 110-167.
+- 2007-12-26 — Signed by President.
+- 2007-12-26 — Signed by President.